brentp/peddy/docs/index.rst

     python -m peddy -p 12 --plot --prefix ceph-1463 ceph1463.vcf.gz ceph1463.ped

-This will use 12 cpus to run various checks and create **ceph-1463.html** which you can open in any browser to interactively explore your data.
+This will use 12 cpus to run various checks and create `ceph-1463.html <_static/ceph.html>`_ which you can open in any browser to interactively explore your data.

-It will also create create 4 csv files and 4 QC plots.
+It will also create create 4 csv files and 4 static QC plots that mirror those in the interactive html.
 These will indicate:

 + discrepancies between ped-reported and genotype-inferred relations